 "immigration crisis."
 Alejandra Oliva is Mexican American, her family lineage defined by a long and fluidrelationship with the border between Texas and Mexico, each generation born on opposite sides of the Rio Grande.
 Now a translator advocating for Latin American migrants seeking asylum and citizenship, Oliva knows all too well the gravity of taking someone's trauma and delivering it in the warped form the immigration system demands.
 In Rivermouth, Oliva focuses on the physical spaces that make up different phases of immigration and looks at how language and opportunity move through each of them; from the river as the waterway that separates the United States and Mexico, to the table as the place over which Oliva prepares asylum seekers for their Credible Fear Interviews, and finally, to the wall as the behemoth imposition that runs along America's southernmost border.
 With lush prose and perceptive insight, Oliva encourages readers to approach the painful questions that this crisis poses with equal parts critique and compassion.
 By which metrics are we measuring who "deserves" American citizenship?
 What is the point of humanitarian systems that dole out aid distributed conditionally?
 What do we owe to our most disenfranchised?
 Rivermouth is an argument for porosity.
 Not just for porous borders and a decriminalization of immigration, but for a more open sense of what we owe one another and a willingness to extend radical empathy.
 As concrete as she is meditative, sharp as she is lyrical, and incisive as she is literary, Oliva argues for a better world while telling us why it's worth fighting to get there.
 ABOUT THE AUTHOR ALEJANDRA OLIVA is an essayist, translator, immigrant justice advocate, and embroiderer.
+She is a recipient of the 2022 Creative Nonfiction Whiting Grant.
 Her writing has been included in Best American Travel Writing 2020, was nominated for a Pushcart prize, and was honored with an Aspen Summer Words Emerging Writers Fellowship.
-She was the Frankie Fellow at the Yale Whitney Hummanities Center in 2022.
-Read more are olivalejandra.com
+She was the Frankie Fellow at the Yale Whitney Humanities Center in 2022.

-QUOTES

-"Alejandra Oliva's Rivermouth is a document of witness and grace told with devastating clarity and beauty.
-A beautiful and important book."

--Kate Zambreno, author of The Light Room

-The Undocumented Americans meets Tell Me How It Ends in this chronicle about translation, storytelling, and borders as understood through the United States';

-"Rivermouth is a great gift in a time when migrants are demonized on the shores and borders of wealthy western countries, none uglier than the scar that is the US-Mexico border...
-Alejandra Oliva has not only written a poetic, gripping, and magnificent book, she is there, on the border, assisting the migrants in their attempts to escape hunger, deadly gangs, and dysfunctional governments." -Roxanne Dunbar Ortiz, author of Not "A Nation of Immigrants"

-William Lee Adams
+QUOTES "A timely book by a translator at America's southern border, "Rivermouth" is one of the most thoughtful meditations on our nation's immigration policy in recent memory.
+Oliva's Kafkaesque portrayal of her work retelling the traumatic stories of migrants in English for asylum applications will linger long after you're done reading." -The Boston Globe The Undocumented Americans meets Tell Me How It Ends in this chronicle about translation, storytelling, and borders as understood through the United States'; "Rivermouth is a great gift in a time when migrants are demonized on the shores and borders of wealthy western countries, none uglier than the scar that is the US-Mexico border...
+Alejandra Oliva has not only written a poetic, gripping, and magnificent book, she is there, on the border, assisting the migrants in their attempts to escape hunger, deadly gangs, and dysfunctional governments." -Roxanne Dunbar Ortiz, author of Not "A Nation of Immigrants" William Lee Adams Wild Dances MY QUEER AND CURIOUS JOURNEY TO EUROVISION

-Wild Dances

-MY QUEER AND CURIOUS JOURNEY TO EUROVISION